JetBrains/Qodana/topics/code-coverage.md

 Here, the `dotnet` option configures the solution file.

-The [`bootstrap`](before-running-qodana.md) command performs several steps before running %instance% and explained in the table:
+The [`bootstrap`](before-running-qodana.md) key performs several steps before running %instance% and explained in the table:

 | Command step                                                    | Description                                                                                   |
 |-----------------------------------------------------------------|-----------------------------------------------------------------------------------------------|